Shortwave Pricing in 2026: Plans, Cost & What You Actually Get

 Is It Worth It in 2026?

-Shortwave costs $9/user/month for Business.
-Free plan is Gmail-only with limited AI.
+Shortwave costs $30/user/month for Business ($24 billed annually).
+There's no longer a free plan, just a 14-day trial, and it's Gmail-only.
 Here's a full breakdown of Shortwave pricing and whether it's worth it.

 Quick Answer